-- If moisture gets into your compact disc player, you may not hear any sound even though your compact disc player appears to be working.
-Remove the disc from the player and wait until it dries. - Handle compact discs carefully, especially when you are inserting them.
+• If moisture gets into your compact disc player, you may not hear any sound even though your compact disc player appears to be working.
+Remove the disc from the player and wait until it dries.

+- Your compact disc player cannot play special shaped or low-quality compact discs such as those shown here.
+Do not use them as the player could be damaged. - Handle compact discs carefully, especially when you are inserting them.
 Hold them on the edge and do not bend them.
 Avoid getting fingerprints on them, particularly on the shiny side. - Dirt, scrapes, warping, pin holes, or other disc damage could cause the player to skip or to repeat a section of a track.
 (To see a pin hole, hold the disc up to the light.) - Remove discs from the compact disc player when you are not listening to them.
 Store them in their plastic cases away from moisture, heat, and direct sunlight.